Can You Make Arthritis Go Away?

 Stretch Your Legs

 Stretching is a simple way to keep joints and muscles flexible.
 It relieves stress and can help enable you to maintain your daily activities.
 Try this to keep your calf muscles strong and flexible: Stand two feet from a wall, with your toes pointed inward, palms against the wall.
-Keeping your knees straight and feet flat, lean forward onto your hands without bending at the waist.
+You keep your knees straight and feet flat; lean forward onto your hands without bending at the waist.
 Feel your calf muscles pull and extend.
 Hold this position for 10 seconds, then gently push away from the wall.
 Repeat.

 Take the Plunge

 Some aquatic programs and exercises are great for people with arthritis.
 Try water walking, for example.
 Exercising in the water can build strength and increase motion range, while the water’s buoyancy reduces wear and tear on sore joints.
 Water provides 12 times with the air resistance, so you’re getting a great workout without the wear and tear on your joints.

 When joints are hot and inflamed, applying something cold can decrease pain and swelling by constricting blood vessels and preventing fluids from leaking into surrounding tissues.
 Our favourite ice pack: a bag of frozen peas or corn that can be moulded to the shape of your body.